rymilton/unbinned_unfolding/README.md

   - usage of gaussian processes (GP) for regularizing a kernel, as developed by Adam Bosson
   - Poisson unfolding, a simple likelihood unfolding

-RooUnfold was written by Tim Adye, Richard Claridge, Kerstin Tackmann, and Fergus Wilson.
+RooUnfold was originally written by Tim Adye, Richard Claridge, Kerstin Tackmann, and Fergus Wilson (2007).
 It can be used from the ROOT prompt, or compiled and linked against the ROOT libraries.

 It is currently maintained by Tim Adye, Carsten Burgard, Lydia